 The kitchen was set up on the sidewalk, right outside the indoor sitting area.
 There were two ladies taking the food orders from an elder gentleman, who also minded the cash register.

-The ladies worked with 2 woks, and that was it.
+The ladies worked with 2 woks on an open fire, and that was it.
 The aromas coming out of the 2 woks were intoxicating.
-The use of red chili peppers in Thai cuisine is unlike anything we have ever experienced.
+Although, the use of red chili peppers in Thai cuisine is unlike anything we have ever experienced.

 Watching them cook made my eyes water.
 Not just due to the chili, but also because I was so happy to be there.

 The menu was all in Thai and we had no idea what any of it meant.
-The old gentleman did his best to explain the offerings by pointing at other patrons plates, as he didn’t speak any English.
+The old gentleman did his best to explain the offerings by pointing at other patrons’ plates, as he didn’t speak any English.

-Then a young man with a backpack, probably noticing from where he was standing outside the sitting area, the distress both parties was going through, offered to help.
-He was able to translate what we wanted to eat to the elder gentleman.
+Then a young man with a backpack offered to help and he translated what we wanted to eat for the elder gentleman.

-What family trip would be complete without taking a fun-filled adventurous ride?
-In Bangkok, no need for parasailing or rollercoasters for some thrills, just flag an automatic rickshaw known as tuk-tuks.
+What family trip would be complete without taking a fun-filled adventurous ride around the city?
+In Bangkok, no need for parasailing or rollercoasters for some thrills, just flag an automatic rickshaw known as a tuk-tuk.

 Most fit four persons comfortably and can cut corners and go down streets that cars can’t.
 It makes for a more enjoyable ride, as they often go fast enough to create a wonderful breeze while riding (Bangkok is hot, so this is very welcome).

 The experience also brings the rider(s) closer to the pulse of the city.
 It puts the peripheral vision into overdrive, so as to not miss anything.

-For what it costs versus what most amusement park rides costs, and seeing Bangkok in a unique way, few things are a better deal and as much of an experience for a family than riding a tuk-tuk.
+For what it costs versus what most amusement park rides cost, and seeing Bangkok in a unique way, this was one of the best things to do in Bangkok with kids.

-One of the best tours we took as a family was a tour by a company named, Buffalo Tours’ who offer a Bangkok Street Eats by Tuk-Tuk Tour.
+One of the best tours we took as a family was a Bangkok Night Food Tour by Tuk-Tuk.
 It not only satisfies the tuk-tuk experience but also the taste buds.

-The tour was extra special because the Bangkok that was highlighted was a Bangkok that was more akin to when it was a town built on top of canals versus a city of skyscrapers that it is now.
+The tour was extra special because it went around Old Town Bangkok, which was more akin to when it was a town built on top of canals versus the city of skyscrapers that it is now.
 It’s as if we took a ride into an evening in the past.

-In these streets of olde, Bailey was able to walk through one of the most prolific flower markets where generations of families worked together in unison.
+In these streets of old, we were able to walk through one of the most prolific flower markets where generations of families worked together in unison.